-In grad school in August, I had to produce a photo essay.
-I chose to photograph one person I came across on each street from 1st Street to 10th Street in Manhattan.
-I also included a number of things I have in common with each person depending on the street number.
+For a grad school assignment in August, I had to produce a photo essay.
+I chose to photograph one different person I came across on each street from 1st Street to 10th Street in Manhattan.
+I also included a number of things I had in common with each person based on the street number.

 East 1st Street

 Noman Tara is currently taking a liberal studies program.
 His goal is to become a cop because, as he said, “I want to protect people.”

 1. Enjoyed the original “Spiderman” (2002) movie more than this year’s reboot.

 Kirk Sterling studied acting in school and now works as a banker and a writer.

 2. Prefer shirts as opposed to T-shirts.

 East 3rd Street

 Nina Tiari studied fashion and is currently working on completing her fashion design collection.